t-doc-org/common/docs/edit.md

   - When the build is successful, the browser **automatically reloads** all open pages.
   - If a build fails, the errors can be viewed in the terminal.
+  - After the initial full build of all pages, the server **rebuilds only pages that change**.
+This is much faster, but can sometimes cause artifacts or failures.
+If this happens, restart the local server to trigger a full rebuild, and report the issue to t-doc's authors.

 - **Stop the local server** by clicking the
   <span style="font: var(--fa-font-solid);">&#xf52a;</span> button in the